uaf/uaf/doc/pyuaf/_sources/api_pyuaf_client.txt

         .. autoattribute:: pyuaf.client.BaseNotification.notificationHandle

+            Deprecated!
+A notification handle is essentially the same as a client monitored item handle, so soon these two handles will merge (notificationHandle will disappear, the client monitored item handle will stay).

             A NotificationHandle is a handle (an ``int``) defined by the UAF (not by the OPC UA standard!) to associate monitored item notifications with the
             :class:`~pyuaf.client.requests.CreateMonitoredDataRequestTarget` (or
             :class:`~pyuaf.client.requests.CreateMonitoredEventsRequestTarget`) that originally
             created them.
-It is a 64-bit number that gets a unique value as soon as you create a monitored item.
+It is a 32-bit number that gets a unique value as soon as you create a monitored item.
 Even if the server of this monitored item would crash, and the UAF determines that the monitored item should be re-established on another server (e.g. because the browse path now points to a node in